8qBITs/RUST-Wrapper/README.md

 All server files will be located at C:/ServerWrapper/server I am not responsible if this breaks your machine it is still very much a WIP.

+THIS PROJECT WILL NO LONGER BE UPDATED CONSIDER CHECKING OUT: https://github.com/8qBITs/RustServerManager/